At Nido: Coworking & Childcare

 Our vision is a world where parents can be wholly accepted for who they are, where every child receives quality care, and where we build community and create opportunity—together.

 We blend coworking and childcare to form a supportive, inclusive space.
-Our pre-school is an intentionally small program serving ages 6 months - 6 years.
+Our preschool is an intentionally small program serving ages 6 months to 6 years.
 We maintain optimal teacher:child ratios to ensure a truly personalized program for every child.
-We offer a half-day program during the school year, and both a half-day and full-day option during the summer.
+We offer a half-day program during the school year, and both half-day and full-day options during the summer.
 Our hope is that every child can be given the attention and freedom to grow and develop in a way that honors the unique qualities they bring to the world.

 Our goal is to ease your family's transition to childcare by creating an extension of the home environment.

-On the other side of the building, is our coworking space - complete with two parent child rooms (also known as zen rooms) and conference rooms.
-The space showcases local artists.
+On one side of the building is our coworking space, complete with two parent-child rooms and conference rooms.
+The space also showcases local artists.

 Our core values

 In Montessori education, the environment is integral to the child’s experience.
 We believe the same is true for adults.
 We strive to create a beautiful work environment that balances freedom and order and encourages a flow state.
-By implementing a co-op model, was ask our families to become actively involved in caring for the shared environment at nido.
+By implementing a co-op model, we ask our families to become actively involved in caring for the shared environment at Nido.

-In the same manner that children are taught to help each other in the classroom, we believe that by building each other up, we all benefit.
-We do this by encouraging members to host community events here at nido and by offering our members educational opportunities to grow their businesses.
+In the same manner that children are taught to help one another in the classroom, we believe that by building one another up, we all benefit.
+We do this by encouraging members to host community events here at Nido and by offering our members educational opportunities to grow their businesses.